neil314159/portfolio-project-5/README.md

 #### Epics

-At the beginning of the project, ten Epics were created and can be viewed at the [Kanban board here](https://github.com/neil314159/portfolio-project-4/projects/1).
+At the beginning of the project, ten Epics were created and can be viewed at the [Kanban board here](https://github.com/users/neil314159/projects/1/views/1).
-* Installation and Setup
+* Installation and Setup #1
+    * As a **developer**, I can **set up django, the necessary software packages and the development environment**, so that **I can deploy the site and begin development**
+    1. Use the Code Institute template to create a Gitpod workspace
+    1. Install Django and libraries for database and web server
+    1. Set up environmental variables in a secure fashion using env.py
+    1. Deploy to Heroku to test deployment pipeline
 * Profiles
-* User Authentication
+* Authentication
+* Product Display
+* Shopping Cart
+* Payment
-* Reviews
+* Product Reviews
-* Comments
+* Blog
 * Wishlist
-* Search
-* Site Interface
+* Admin Dashboard
-* Admin Features
+* User Interface and Features
+* Social Media and Marketing
-* Testing Strategy
+* Testing

 #### Translation to User Stories